 Except in emergencies, never shut the engine down immediately after operation.
 Allow the engine to idle for three to five (3 - 5) minutes before shutting it down.
 Failure to do this could cause engine damage.

-While the engine is cooling down at idle: place the machine in the maintenance position (see Figure 8 on page 4-2-3), set the parking brake, place the transmission in neutral.
+While the engine is cooling down at idle: completely lower the machine, set the parking brake, place the transmission in neutral.

 To stop the engine, turn the key switch to the OFF position.